slevithan/regex/README.md

 ### Interpolating partial patterns

 As an alternative to interpolating `RegExp` instances, you might sometimes want to interpolate partial regex patterns as strings.
-Some example cases:
+Some example use cases:

 - Composing a dynamic number of strings.
 - Adding a pattern in the middle of a character class (not allowed for `RegExp` instances since their top-level syntax context doesn't match).
-- Adding backreferences without their corresponding captures (which wouldn't be valid as a standalone `RegExp`).
+- Dynamically adding backreferences without their corresponding captures (which wouldn't be valid as a standalone `RegExp`).
-- When you don't want the pattern to specify its own flags.
+- When you don't want the pattern to specify its own, local flags.

 For all of these cases, you can interpolate `Regex.partial(value)` to avoid escaping special characters in the string or creating an intermediary `RegExp` instance.
 You can also use `` Regex.partial`…` `` as a tag, equivalent to ``Regex.partial(String.raw`…`)``.